katcipis/sophia/essays/learning-go.md

 * The interfaces model
 * Control of how much garbage on the memory you are creating with your code
 * Concurrency model that is expressive but gives you total control to generate deadlocks and races

+Compare for example the explicit Go concurrency model, that enables you to design a concurrent system, with Java **synchronized** methods, that for me represents "I have no idea of what is wrong with this messy multi-threaded stuff, so let the must lock all this stuff up".
+That is not truly simple and it assumes you are stupid and have no idea of what you are doing.

 Given that, it really does not seem like the designers of Go where just thinking about dumb developers that have no idea of what they are doing.
 Go is extremely aggressive on